 Supply Chain Management

 Supply chain management (SCM) is the management of the flow of goods.
-It includes the movement and storage of raw materials, inventory and finished goods from point of origin to point of consumption.
+It includes the movement and storage of raw materials, inventory, and finished goods from the point of origin to the point of consumption.

-Let’s analyse the case of Supply Chain Management for Food Processing Industry.
-Raw materials like grains, raw meat, fish etc are collected by different sources.
-These sources may do preliminary processing of these to make components of a food product before passing over them to the main manufacturer through many middle men.
+Let’s analyze the case of Supply Chain Management for the Food Processing Industry.
+Raw materials like grains, raw meat, fish, etc. are collected from different sources.
+These sources may do preliminary processing of these to make components of a food product before passing over them to the main manufacturer through many middlemen.
 The manufacturer does the final processing of these components to make the food product.
 This completes only the first stage of supply management.

 Now the finished product has to be delivered to the consumer.
-Here also there will be a number of middle men and stages.
-The manufacturer normally hands over the food product to a whole sale dealer.
-The wholesaler pass the product to a retailer from where the consumer buys the processed food item for his personal use.
+Here also there will be several middlemen and stages.
+The manufacturer normally hands over the food product to a wholesale dealer.
+The wholesaler passes the product to a retailer from where the consumer buys the processed food item for his personal use.

-Thus, Supply Chain Management is the management of upstream and downstream value added flow of materials from suppliers→ company→ retailer→ final consumers.
+Thus, Supply Chain Management is the management of the upstream and downstream value-added flow of materials from suppliers→ company→ retailer→ final consumers.

-Importance of Supply Chain Management in Food Processing Industry : If there are good Supply Chain Management practices in a country, then it will boost economy as a whole.
-Good supply chain links helps farmers, manufactures, wholesalers, retailers and consumers.
-Every one in the supply chain link will get inputs at a faster rate, at the right time and at a cheaper cost.
+If there are good Supply Chain Management practices in a country, then it will boost the economy as a whole.
+Good supply chain links help farmers, manufacturers, wholesalers, retailers and consumers.
+Everyone in the supply chain link will get inputs at a faster rate, at the right time, and at a cheaper cost.

 Obstacles in the growth of food processing Industries

-- Small size companies: Indian food processing companies are small and can’t compete with global giants which invest heavily on R & D.
+- Small-size companies: Indian food processing companies are small and can’t compete with global giants that invest heavily in R&D.

-- Lack of good laboratories in India : Food export to US and EU demands high quality standards.
-India lack good laboratories to check heavy metal and other toxic contamination in food.
+- Lack of good laboratories in India: Food export to the US and EU demands high-quality standards.
+India lacks good laboratories to check heavy metals and other toxic contaminants in food.

-- Lack of right vision and support from the government at the right time.
+- Lack of the right vision and support from the government at the right time.